Skparab1/Dino-game/README.md

  - How to play
     - press control + c to jump
  - Game displays multiple obstacles in front of YOU and animates them towards YOU.
- - when game ends (you hit an obstacle), game will show your score
+ - when game ends (you hit an obstacle), game will show your score along with 10 high scores
+    - feature above ^ still being developed, does not work in public repository version :(